GSA/piv-guides/pages/locally-trusted-ocsp.md

   > When successful, _certreq_ will exit and provide no feedback.

 > <i class="icon-info"></i>  An error message stating: **_Certificate Request Processor:  A certificate chain could not be built to a trusted root authority.
 0x800b010a (-2146762486 CERT_E_CHAINING)_** will indicate that the self-signed root (and intermediate CA certificates, if applicable) are not available or not in the correct certificate stores on the server.
-Ensure that the required CA certificates are imported into the correct **Computer account** stores (i.e., certificate stores). <!-- Do you mean "certificate stores"?
-(Why are terms different?
-Best for user to keep them the same.)
-In Step 2 above, only *Computer* was italicized--related? -->
+Ensure that the required CA certificates are imported into the correct **Computer account** stores (i.e., certificate stores).

   4. To confirm that the certificate was properly imported, open the **Microsoft Management Console (MMC)** (i.e., **mmc.exe**), load the **Certificates snap-in**, and select the **Computer account** (i.e., stores). <!-- Correct?
 Can't tell what the step sequence is from the screen capture. -->
   5. From the left-hand panel, under the **Console Root** folder, click on **Certificates (Local Computer)** and then click on the **Personal** folder.